adambullmer/vue-cli-plugin-browser-extension/README.md

    |- manifest.json
 ```

+## System Dependencies

+If you wish to use the signing key functionality you will need to have `openssl` available on your system.

 ## Adding to your project

 This can be added to your vuejs project by one of the following methods: